Small Wild Cats Biological Classification

 One of the most famous land bridges was the Bering land bridge.
 It existed 20,000 years ago, and connected eastern Russia to Alaska.

-Common Felidae characteristics
+Common Felidae (cat family) characteristics

 Both big cats and small wild cats have many similar characteristics, including: